 2. Locate the problem on a map of the area

-3. Enter details of the problem
+3. Enter details of the problem (attaching a photo can provide information and save you time)

 4. FixMyStreet sends a report to the council, or appropriate body on your behalf.